Need a GCSE or A-Level Maths Tutor? How to Find One You Can Trust

 - Check the credibility score, not just the rating.
 A high, verification-anchored score tells you far more than a handful of five-star reviews.

-- Confirm the exact level and exam board.
-GCSE Higher, A-Level pure and mechanics, a specific board — make sure the tutor teaches precisely what your student sits.
+- Confirm the exact level, tier and exam board.
+GCSE Higher, A-level with its applied content, a specific board — make sure the tutor teaches precisely what your student sits.

-- Look for safeguarding verification for any tutor working with under-18s.
-On Tutorwise this feeds the Trust bucket; treat its absence as a question, not a detail.
+- Look for a safeguarding (DBS) check for any tutor working with under-18s.
+On Tutorwise this feeds the Trust signal; treat its absence as a question, not a detail.

 - Read what the reviews describe, not just the star count — specific, recent notes about real progress are worth more than a glowing one-liner.